Hungry Healthy Happy

 All the ingredients needed for this recipe with text overlay labels.

-• Oats - We used rolled oats in our flapjacks, as we find that it holds together a lot better.
+• Oats - We used rolled oats in our healthy flapjack bars, as we find that it holds together a lot better.
 However, you can use whole oats, you will just get a more crumbly texture.
+Using oats makes these almost like a breakfast flapjack.

-• Bananas - This is what replaces the butter and adds sweetness.
+• Bananas - This is what replaces the butter and adds sweetness to the low sugar flapjacks.
 You want really ripe bananas, but not over ripe black bananas.
 Try to go with ones that have black spots on the peel.

-• Honey - We have given it a little sweet boost with some honey.
+• Honey - We have given this recipe for healthy flapjacks a little sweet boost with some honey.
 Try to use the best quality honey you can.
 To make these healthy flapjacks vegan, swap the honey for maple syrup.

 • Chocolate chips - Whilst these aren't essential, we love them in flapjacks.
 We have used dark chocolate, as it has such a strong flavour so you don't have to use as much of it.

-• Vanilla - This adds a real depth of flavour to the flapjacks.
+• Vanilla - This adds a real depth of flavour.
 Use vanilla extract, rather than essence, for a natural flavour.

-• Cinnamon - This adds some warmth to the flapjacks.
+• Cinnamon - This adds some warmth.
 You could swap it for ground ginger or nutmeg if you prefer.

-Flapjacks are so easy to adapt, which is one of the things we love about them.
-Use this as a base recipe and then feel free to add in all of your favourite ingredients.
+These are so easy to adapt, which is one of the things we love about them.
+Use this low calorie flapjack recipe as a base and then feel free to add in all of your favourite ingredients.
 Although, maybe not all at the same time.

 Some of our favourite add-ins are: